 In the table below, you will broadly see the link between lower duration (see average maturity above) and proportion of negative returns.
-In other words, funds with very low duration – like overnight and liquid have very low chance of negative returns.
+In other words, short term funds with very low duration – like overnight and liquid have very low chance of negative returns.
 And even that reduces as you hold them longer.
-For example: liquid funds have a possibility of negative returns over 1 week but that reduces as you hold it for 1 month (which is roughly the average maturity of funds in this category).
+For example: liquid funds returns have a possibility of negative returns over 1 week but that reduces as you hold it for 1 month (which is roughly the average maturity of funds in this category).

 Similarly, low duration funds, that have a far higher maturity have delivered negative returns even up to 6 months.
 The chances are low, but it is definitely not nil.
 Floating rate funds, on the other hand, have shown lesser proportion of negative returns even over 1- month periods simply because their floating rate (as well as derivatives) nature helps them readjust (or hedge) to rate changes faster.

 The takeaway here is that if you do not align your holding time frame to the average maturity of funds, you will have a chance of losing capital.
 For example, past data says that there was a 14% chance that you would have lost capital if you had held low duration category funds for even 6 months.